raphaelmayer/crawl-unsplash-cl/README.md

 *Pages are optional and if omitted default to 1.*

 Define the amount of pages to be fetched.
 One page is 30 images.
-You may split the pages arg into 2 seperate args to define a start and end page.
+You may split the pages argument into 2 seperate arguments to define a start and end page.
 The end page will be included.
 To fetch one specific page eg. page 2 use `2 2`.

 ## Examples
 `node crawl-unsplash -d wanderlust` fetches the first page and downloads all images and the JSON file.